 As explained in the introduction to Appendix 1, the Areas of Search identified on the key diagram and in this section have been identified to help ensure that an adequate supply of concreting sand and gravel can be made available to meet potential requirements in the sand and gravel 'southwards distribution area' towards the end of the plan period, if further resources are required which cannot be provided through working of allocated sites.
 These areas have been identified based on geological information which suggests that sand and gravel resources of suitable quality are likely to occur within the areas.
 They are considered to have the potential for mineral working within them but more detailed minerals resource investigation is likely to be required to confirm this.
-The boundaries of the Areas of Search are intended to guide further search activity by industry towards identification of potentially suitable sites and to this extent the locations of the Areas are considered to be generally consistent with the strategic approach in the Plan, particularly in relation to encouraging mineral working in locations near to where minerals are used.
+The boundaries of the Areas of Search are intended to be indicative only and are therefore based on Ordnance Survey grid lines.
+They are intended to guide further search activity by industry towards identification of potentially suitable sites and to this extent the locations of the Areas are considered to be generally consistent with the strategic approach in the Plan, particularly in relation to encouraging mineral working in locations near to where minerals are used.